Breathing Exercises for Long Covid

 Repeat several times through - inhale through the nose, belly expands, then exhale through the nose making a “hmmmmmm” sound, feeling belly fall back.

-Bonus: Check out this video tutorial for a demonstration of these breathing practices by mind-body specialist, Shannon Sims, PhD.
+Bonus: Check out this video tutorial for a demonstration of these breathing practices by mind-body specialist, Shannon McLain, PhD.
 Watch now.

 Looking for More?